 Benjamin Marten, A New Theory of Consumptions, More especially of a Phthisis or Consumption of the Lungs (London: 1720)

 The first complete account of Contagium Vivum by an English author.
 The first edition appeared in 1720; a second ed. appeared in 1722.

 E. H. Griffith, "The Germ Theory" Griffith reported that, as Charles Singer would later do, he was browsing in an antiquarian shop (this one was in Pike's Peak) when he stumbled on a copy of Marten's work and was transfixed.
 This article, from the American Microscopical Journal of 1891, was reprinted twice in other local medical publications, one in St. Louis and the other in Michigan.
 The author was presumably Ezra Hollace Griffith, a microscopist, inventor of the "Griffith Stand" and frequent contributor to the journal.
 Griffith wrote that "The germ theory of disease is generally supposed to be new, and I do not now recall any one who knows it was advocated prior to 25 years ago [i.e. c.
 1865]."

-This is a good example of one of those recurrent waves of collective amnesia that were often attributed to the medical profession.
+This is a good example of one of those recurrent waves of collective amnesia that often overtook the medical profession.

 Richard Mead, A Short Discourse Concerning Pestilential Contagion and the Methods to be Used to Prevent it London: Printed for Sam.
 Buckley in Amen-Corner and Ralph Smith at the Royal-Exchange, 1720.